ignaciolinari/beyond-the-cutoff/docs/six_condition_experiment_setup.md

 - **Label**: `hybrid_science_0p5b_instruction_only`
 - **What it tests**: Can a model trained without contexts benefit from RAG at inference?
 (Transfer learning)
 - **Note**: This may underperform because the model wasn't trained to use contexts
+- **Prompt Format**: Uses a hybrid prompt format that preserves the training structure (`"Question: ...
+Answer:"`) while adding RAG contexts between them.
+This intentional distribution shift tests whether the model can adapt to contexts at inference time despite being trained without them.
+The evaluation runner automatically detects instruction-only models and applies this hybrid format (see `src/beyond_the_cutoff/evaluation/runner.py::_build_rag_prompt_for_instruction_only_model()`).

 ### Condition 5: RAG-trained FT Only
 - **Model**: `lora_science_0p5` (RAG-trained)